Travel Vaccines and Advice for Senegal

 All travelers visiting Senegal must have a passport that is valid for at least six months beyond the intended date of departure.
 Additionally, you can be refused entry if you do not have evidence of return or onward travel.

-What is the Climate Like in Senegal?
+What Is the Climate Like in Senegal?

 Senegal has many popular tourist destinations, each with its own weather patterns.
 In Dakar, the capital city, it is hot and semi-arid with temperatures around 75 to 85 all year round.
 The rainy season is from July to October and it can be very humid with occasional thunderstorms.